fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_3.md

 **pytest-emoji: Add Some Fun to Your Tests**

-The pytest-emoji plugin^6 allows you to replace all of the test status characters with emojis.
+The pytest-emoji plugin allows you to replace all of the test status characters with emojis.
 You can also change the emojis if you don’t like the ones picked by the plugin author.
 Although this project is perhaps an example of silliness, it’s included in this list because it’s a small plugin and is a good example on